75 Upper Street,

 1 person favorited this theater

 Located in the north London inner-city district of Islington.
-The Electric Theatre opened on 6th February 1909 in a conversion of a shop.
-It was operated by Electric Theatres(1908) Ltd who were the first company to establish a chain of cinemas around London.
+The Electric Theatre opened on 6th February 1909.
+It was a purpose built brick building which replaced a wooden shop front, and was designed by architect Melville S. Ward.
+It was operated by Electric Theatres(1908) Ltd. who were the first company to establish a chain of cinemas around London.

 Externally, the building had a single floor outer vestibule section which had a domed roof.
 On top of the dome is mounted a female figure holding a lighted torch.
 Behind this was a foyer located within a row of two storey terrace houses through which the entrance was made to the single storey auditorium, which runs behind.
 Seating was on one floor with no balcony.